florianmarkusse/html-parser/README.md

 Below, all the **append** functions provided.
 They append a new child to the provided parent node.
 This library also provides the same functionality to **prepend** and **replaceWith**.
 Prepending a node adds a new child as the first child node of the provided parent node.
 Lastly, Replacing a node completely, thus also all its children, does exactly that.

-- `appendDocumentNodeWithQuery`: Append a `DocumentNode` to the DOM using a CSS query.
+- `flo_html_flo_html_appendDocumentNodeWithQuery`: Append a `DocumentNode` to the DOM using a CSS query.
 This function appends a `DocumentNode` specified by `docNode` to the DOM using the provided CSS query `cssQuery`.

-- `appendTextNodeWithQuery`: Append a text node to the DOM using a CSS query.
+- `flo_html_flo_html_appendTextNodeWithQuery`: Append a text node to the DOM using a CSS query.
 This function appends a text node with the specified `text` to the DOM using the provided CSS query `cssQuery`.

-- `appendHTMLFromStringWithQuery`: Append HTML content from a string to the DOM using a CSS query.
+- `flo_html_flo_html_appendHTMLFromStringWithQuery`: Append HTML content from a string to the DOM using a CSS query.
 This function appends HTML content specified by `htmlString` to the DOM using the provided CSS query `cssQuery`.

-- `appendHTMLFromFileWithQuery`: Append HTML content from a file to the DOM using a CSS query.
+- `flo_html_appendHTMLFromFileWithQuery`: Append HTML content from a file to the DOM using a CSS query.
 This function appends HTML content from the specified `fileLocation` to the DOM using the provided CSS query `cssQuery`.

-- `appendDocumentNode`: Append a `DocumentNode` to the DOM.
+- `flo_html_appendDocumentNode`: Append a `DocumentNode` to the DOM.
 This function appends a `DocumentNode` specified by `docNode` to the DOM.

-- `appendTextNode`: Append a text node to the DOM.
+- `flo_html_appendTextNode`: Append a text node to the DOM.
 This function appends a text node with the specified `text` to the DOM.

-- `appendHTMLFromString`: Append HTML content from a string to the DOM.
+- `flo_html_appendHTMLFromString`: Append HTML content from a string to the DOM.
 This function appends HTML content specified by `htmlString` to the DOM.

 For the sake of brevity, the `prepend...` and `replaceWith...` functions are left out but **are** present in the library.
 Simply replace `append` with your desired operation.